gkono-splunk/o11y-lambda-workshop/guide/1-setup.md

 This command will create a file `~/.aws/credentials` with your AWS Credentials populated.

 Note that we are using sls here, which is a Serverless framework for developing and deploying AWS Lambda functions.
-We will be using this command throughout the lab.
+We will be using this command throughout the workshop.

 Now you are set up and ready go!